georgevreilly/georgevreilly.github.io/content/blog/2023/01/10/rust-baum-1.rst

 .. code-block:: rust

     #[derive(Debug)]
-    pub enum FileTreeNode {
+    pub enum FileTree {
-        Directory(Directory),
+        DirNode(Directory),
-        File(File),
+        FileNode(File),
-        Symlink(Symlink),
+        LinkNode(Symlink),
     }

-Here, each variant in the enum holds a struct of the same name.
+Here, each variant in the enum holds a struct of similar name.
 We will be able to take advantage of Rust's `pattern matching`__ to handle each variant.